 - Academic credit that can be used toward graduation

-2. COURSEWORK & INTERNSHIP (6 semester units/9 Quarter units total)
+2. COURSEWORK & INTERNSHIP (4 semester units/6 Qtr units)

 - A intensive two-week summer "boot camp" where students learn what it takes to be a journalist.